TimoJohannes/DymFT/README.md

 ## fonts

 As font we are using bitmap fonts.
-The code is inspired from the adafruitGFX library.
+The code is inspired by the adafruitGFX library.
 Most fonts in use, the so called UNSCII fonts are taken from [this source](http://pelulamu.net/unscii/) and were transcoded to compatible bitmap fonts using the Adafruit font converter.
+Due to the low resolution of the y-Axis (maximum 10 pixel per row) only few fonts are still readable.

 ## special keys